dtlafever/FrenchTrainer/README.md

 ### Option 2: Manual Development Setup

+The easiest way is to run the script `setup_local.sh`.
+Alternatively, you can execute the steps below.

 #### Backend
 1. Open a terminal and run:
 `cd backend`
+`mkdir instances`
 `uv run -- fastapi dev main.py`

 This will install all the packages required and start up the fastapi server.
 You should be able to access the fastapi server at [http://127.0.0.1:8000](http://127.0.0.1:8000).